Park51: Organizations

 Ibrahim Hooper, Communications Director of the Council on American-Islamic Relations (CAIR), charged that the controversy was "manufactured" by "bigots".
 He also asserted that only a vocal minority was complaining.
 And Nihad Awad, CAIR's Executive Director, said that the opinion of Republican Congressman Peter King "should not be considered, because his ideas are extreme".
 Fareed Zakaria, Newsweek journalist and CNN host, also strongly supported the project, and returned a prestigious award he received in 2005 from the Anti-Defamation League, saying he was "personally and deeply saddened" by their opposition towards the project.
-He wrote: "...Rauf, is a moderate Muslim clergyman.
+He wrote: Rauf, is a moderate Muslim clergyman.
 He has said one or two things about American foreign policy that strike me as overly critical – but it's stuff you could read on The Huffington Post any day.
-On Islam, his main subject, Abdul Rauf's views are clear: he routinely denounces all terrorism – as he did again last week, publicly."
+On Islam, his main subject, Abdul Rauf's views are clear: he routinely denounces all terrorism – as he did again last week, publicly.

 The Muslim Public Affairs Council also supported the project.

 The Anti-Defamation League (ADL), a U.S. Jewish civil rights group that had spoken out against anti-Muslim bigotry, denounced what it saw as bigoted attacks on the project.
 Its head opined that some of those who oppose the project are "bigots", and that the plan's proponents have every right to build the center at that location.
-Nevertheless, the group recommended selecting a different location, and appealed to the builders to consider the sensitivities of the victims' families, saying that building the community center at that site would unnecessarily cause more pain for families of some victims of 9/11.
+Nevertheless, the group recommended selecting a different location, and appealed to the builders to consider the sensitivities of the victims' families.
 As a consequence of their statement, Fareed Zakaria, the winner of the ADL's 2005 Hubert Humphrey First Amendment Freedoms Prize has returned the prize and the prize money.

 The Jewish political group J Street also supported the construction on religious freedom grounds.

-The New York Civil Liberties Union and the American Civil Liberties Union supported it as well, citing principles of religious freedom.
+The New York Civil Liberties Union and the American Civil Liberties Union supported it, citing principles of religious freedom.
 The Interfaith Alliance also supported the project, while indicating that it agreed with the need for transparency as to who is funding the project.

-A petition circulated by the liberal political action committee Votevets.org garnered 14,000 signatures in support of the center, including 450 war veterans from the Afghanistan and Iraq wars, and 4,000 veterans from wars from other eras.
+A petition circulated by the liberal political action committee Votevets.org garnered 14,000 signatures in support of the center, including 450 veterans from the Afghanistan and Iraq wars, and 4,000 veterans from other wars.